TKomericki/Rhetos-wiki/Persisting-the-computed-data.md

     * This is a **preferred solution**.
 Since this data-migration script is created along with the change in computation source, the *recompute* will be executed exactly once on each deployment environment, exactly *when* the change of the computation source is deployed.
-2. Manually execute the Recompute method with LinqPad (see [example](Using-the-Domain-Object-Model)) after the deployment.
+2. Manually execute the Recompute method with LINQPad (see [example](Using-the-Domain-Object-Model)) after the deployment.
     * This will need to be done manually on each deployment environment (including other developers' PCs).

 ### Suppressing recompute on deployment